AntoineThebaud/swlcalc/README.md

 -------
 MIT License for the source code.
 Please see the LICENSE file.

-All art assets included in `public/assets/images/icons/` folder are taken from [The Secret World™ Chronicle](http://chronicle.thesecretworld.com/) [TO UPDATE : dead link].
-The artwork should be considered property of Funcom GmBH unless otherwise noted.
+All art assets included in `public/assets/images/icons/` should be considered property of Funcom GmBH unless otherwise noted.
 A small sample of signet, glyph and item icons are redistributed under fair use.